microcks/microcks.io/content/documentation/guides/usage/openapi-callbacks.md

 ## 1. An Example

-The `UserRegistration` API must be used so that people post their User profile information (identity, preferences, etc.).
+The `UserRegistration` API must be used so that people post their User profile information (identity, preferences, etc.) to register.
 This API responds immediately to confirm it receives the request and returns a `PENDING` status.
 Then, an asynchronous process starts to validate User registration (it could be identity verification, KYC checks, etc.).
 Once this process is running, it sends notifications back to the initial caller (via callbacks) with information on process stages.
 Three notifications are expected:
 * one after the User is `VERIFIED`,
 * one after the User is `REGISTERED`, and
 * one at the end of the process with the `COMPLETE` status.